 How do we determine whether the patient’s Medigap will pay for the Part B deductible or if he or she must pay for it out of pocket?

-As explained here, “Starting January 1, 2020, Medicare Supplement insurance plans can’t cover the Medicare Part B deductible.”
-(And as clarified here, “Medicare Supplement and Medigap are different names for the same type of health insurance plan – you can use either name.”
+As explained in this FAQ, “Starting January 1, 2020, Medicare Supplement insurance plans can’t cover the Medicare Part B deductible.”
+(And as clarified in this post, “Medicare Supplement and Medigap are different names for the same type of health insurance plan – you can use either name.”

 Therapy Assistants and Students